mistrmochov/WaydroidSU/README.md

 Please do NOT install Magisk through the Magisk manager app (`Direct install into system`)!
 It might break your setup as it uses a different installation process and you might need to reinstall Magisk!

 This is of course only the case for Kitsune as Magisk does not have such an option.

+#### Custom apk

+I just want to clarify, that the custom apk option is there just for testing.
+So remember, that if you try to install official versions of Magisk, it might not work at all or poorly.

 ### Updating Magisk using WaydroidSU